Latest News

 Sniper Rifle Ammo (50)50 gil0.115.5

 Quantity / Stack: A stack of bullets is the number of bullets noted as the quantity in the above table.
-A belt of ammunition is a stack of bullets.
-For feats like Gunsmithing, use the number in brackets for crafted ammo stacks (50 rounds for most ammo types, 10 for shotgun ammo).
+For feats like Gunsmithing, use the number in brackets for crafted ammo stacks (50 rounds for most ammo types, 30 for shotgun ammo).

 Rubber Bullets: (also called rubber baton rounds) are rubber or rubber-coated projectiles that can be fired from standard firearms.
-They are intended to be a non-lethal or more specifically a less lethal alternative to metal projectiles, dealing bludgeoning damage rather than piercing damage.
-A firearm user can use rubber bullets to deal nonlethal damage (at the normal –4 attack penalty for using a lethal weapon to deal nonlethal damage).
-Rubber bullets cost the same amount as normal bullets except –5 gil and weighs 1/4 less.
+They are intended to be a non-lethal or less lethal alternative to metal projectiles, dealing bludgeoning damage rather than piercing damage.
+A firearm user can use rubber bullets to deal nonlethal damage.
+The rubber bullets are considered to have the nonlethal weapon feature.
+The purchase price of rubber bullets is the normal ammunition cost – 5 gil (ie, rubber pistol bullets would cost 5 gil) and weight ½ of the normal amount.

 Firearm Types